 On Chains, Just Use Bike Chain Oil

 If the rust you are concerned about is just on your chain, first try giving it a good oiling with a bike chain lube.
+(We give you several good options here).
 The combination of chain oil, a little wiping with a rag, and then some riding can off be enough to wear off the start of some surface rust.

 The trick to oiling your chain is to be patient and put a drop on each link, followed by a wiping motion with a cloth.
 Do that on the entire chain, it will take some time.
 Many people think that the way to oil a chain is to just squirt oil all over it and then ride.
 The trick is to keep the chain lubed but not soaked, so you need to be a bit detailed.